Letov Š-20

 The Letov Š-20 was a fighter aircraft produced in Czechoslovakia during the 1920s.

 Design and development

 The Letov Š-20 was a conventional, single-bay biplane with unstaggered wings, braced by N-struts.
 In overall appearance, it greatly resembled contemporary SPAD fighters.
 The fuselage and empennage were of welded steel tube construction and covered in fabric.
 The wings had a tubular metal spar but were otherwise wooden, and also fabric-covered.

-The Czechoslovakian Air Force bought 105 machines, and ten examples were produced for Lithuania under the designation Š-20L.
+The Czechoslovak Air Force bought 105 machines, and ten examples were produced for Lithuania under the designation Š-20L.
 These remained in service until 1936 and 1935 respectively.

 Operational history

 An Š-20 placed second in the single-engine category of the national President of the Republic air race in 1925, but fared better the following year.
 In the 1926 race, an Š-20 not only won this category, but also set a new national airspeed record of 234 km/h (146 mph).
 This record was short-lived, however, since the prize for the fastest circuit was also won in an Š-20, and this raised the record to 245 km/h (153 mph).

 A single prototype of an unarmed advanced trainer version was built as the Š-21, but this did not sell.